The Impact of Data Distribution on Q-learning with Function Approximation: Data distribution matters

+with $\mu \in \mathcal{P}(\mathcal{S})$ and the convention that $0/0=0$, and $C_1=\infty$ if $\mu(s') = 0$ and $p(s' \rvert s,a) > 0$.
+We use this convention for all upcoming coefficients.
+Intuitively, the noisier the dynamics of the MDP, the smaller the coefficient $C_1$ and the tighter the bound. \citet{munos_2005} introduces a different concentrability coefficient related to the discounted average concentrability of future-states on the MDP.
+Specifically, coefficient $C_2 \in \mathbb{R}^+ \cup \{+\infty\}$ is defined as

-$\mu, \rho \in \mathcal{P}(\mathcal{S})$, and $\rho$ reflects the importance of various regions of the state space and is selected by the practitioner. \citet{munos_2005} and \citet{munos_2008} note that the assumption introduced by $C_1$ is stronger than the assumption introduced by \eqref{eq:C2_bound}, which expresses some smoothness property of the future state distribution with respect to $\mu$ for an initial distribution $\rho$.
+with $\mu, \rho \in \mathcal{P}(\mathcal{S})$, $\Pi$ denotes the space of all possible policies, and $\rho$ reflects the importance of various regions of the state space and is selected by the practitioner.
+Intuitively, coefficient $C_2$ expresses some smoothness property of the future state distribution with respect to $\mu$ for an initial distribution $\rho$. \citet{munos_2005} and \citet{munos_2008} note that the assumption that $C_1 < \infty$ is stronger than the assumption that $C_2 < \infty$.